 The Maverick boots mark Scarpa's first ever venture into vegan walking boots

 Capable 2-3 season boots

-Scarpa's Maverick GTX
+Scarpa Maverick GTX in detail

 Italian outdoor shoe giant Scarpa is one of the latest brands to roll out an animal-free option.
 The Maverick represents its first vegan boot.
 It’s a lightweight (950g per pair, mens' 42), athletic-cut boot that seems best suited to hill paths and easier mountain routes where comfort and agility are more important than outright protection.
 A Gore-Tex lining ensures a bit of wet weather isn’t going to be a problem, but the lighter construction means that the Mavericks will be limited to summer and the warmer days of spring and autumn.